Posted on: April 27, 2022

 Try not to spend all your time with one person.
 Move around so that you get to meet a number of people during the session.
 If you do need to move on, try and help the person you’ve been with to move on too.
 Extract yourself politely by either offering to introduce them to someone else, or taking them over to join another group.
 Once they’re happy talking, indicate that there’s someone else you need to speak to and move on.

-People spend a lot of time on networking events.
-These sessions can be a great way to forge new business relationships and win business, but to do that you do need to understand what first impressions you’re creating.
+Business events can be a great way to forge new business relationships which lead to new opportunities, but to do that you do need to understand what first impressions you’re creating.
 Work hard to create good ones.
 Having a genuine interest in people really helps.